waleadekoya/asda_flask_web_app/README.md

 You also need to configure a relational database and upload data in `"ProductDataForDB.xlsx"` file for the models to work.

-Configure the database uri in this file: `"controls/config.py"` (not shared)
+Configure the database uri as class variable in this file: `"controls/config.py"` (not shared - use similar structure in `"config.py"`)

-Configure the enviornment variables in this file: `"controls/.env"` (not shared)
+Configure system environment variables in this file: `"controls/.env"` (not shared)

 **To run this code**: